Reasons for Rock Hill, SC

-- Hill City church meets weekly in an old court room at the courthouse in downtown Rock Hill.
+- Hill City church meets weekly in an old court room at the Gettys Art Center (formerly a Federal courthouse) in downtown Rock Hill.
 They are an Associate Reformed Presbyterian church.
 Their mission statement is: “We exist to display the Truth, Goodness, and Beauty of Jesus for the flourishing of Rock Hill.”

 Being a part of Hill City Church will go a long way in helping us speak into the broader ecumenical Church on behalf of the arts.

 - Kirk will be able to bring to bear his years of seminary study in a practical way.
 Also, since we will be living close to Reformed Theological Seminary in Charlotte, Kirk will be switching from pursuing his Masters in Theological Studies to a Masters in Divinity.
 This will take a few more years of study part time but will be worth it in the long run.

 - Sarah will be able to not only continue to use her graphic design talents but most importantly will be able to dive into her painting—something she has only been doing minimally.
 This will give her greater integrity to speak into the art world.